tushar-sharma/tushar-sharma.github.io/_posts/2023-08-10-week2-august-reflection-2023.md

 Went to `Tikka Shack` for lunch .Ordered `Original curry` with extra vegetables and chicken.
 I didnt like it much.

-Had a free pizza avaailable from Dominos.
+Had a free pizza available from Dominos.
 Add extra olives and mushroom.
 It cost $3.75 exta.

 Panera: I usually buy two.
 I had turkey sandwitch which was good.
 I added green goddess cobb salad.
 Didnt like it though.